SSleef/oAuth/README.md

 How to set up

+**EDUCATIONAL PURPOSE ONLY, I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED WITH THIS TOOL**

 1. Fork this
 2. Make a Microsoft Azure Application Registration
 2. Make a Microsoft Azure Application Registration https://portal.azure.com/